Protect Your Business with Cyber Liability Insurance Coverage

 Setting The Table

-Cyber liability policies usually offer both first-party and third-party coverage that is targeted at covering specific aspects of cyber risks.
+Cyber liability coverage protects businesses and provides both first-party and third-party coverage that is targeted at covering specific aspects of cyber risks.
 Here are some of the most common items included under each of those categories:

 First-Party Coverage: